 Israel approves plan to expand settlements in occupied Golan

-Jerusalem, Dec 15 (IANS) The Israeli government approved a plan on Sunday to expand settlements in the Golan Heights, a Syrian territory currently occupied by Israel, according to a statement by Israeli Prime Minister Benjamin Netanyahu's office.
+Jerusalem, Dec 16 (IANS) The Israeli government has approved a plan to expand settlements in the Golan Heights, a Syrian territory currently occupied by Israel, according to a statement by Israeli Prime Minister Benjamin Netanyahu's office.

-The 10.81-million-U.S. dollar plan, unanimously approved by the cabinet, is being advanced "in light of the war and the new front with Syria," the statement said.
+The $10.81-million plan, unanimously approved by the Cabinet, is being advanced "in light of the war and the new front with Syria," the statement said on Sunday.

 According to the statement, the plan aims to double the Israeli population in the Golan Heights.
-It includes establishing a student village, a development program to integrate new residents, and initiatives to strengthen the education system and renewable energy infrastructure.
+It includes establishing a student village, a development program to integrate new residents, and initiatives to strengthen the education system and renewable energy infrastructure, Xinhua news agency reported.

-"Strengthening the Golan is strengthening the State of Israel, and it is especially important at this time," Netanyahu said at the start of the cabinet meeting on the plan.
+"Strengthening the Golan is strengthening the State of Israel, and it is especially important at this time," Netanyahu said on Sunday at the start of the Cabinet meeting on the plan.

-"We will continue to hold on to it (Golan Heights), make it flourish, and settle in it," he said.
+"We will continue to hold on to it (Golan Heights), make it flourish, and settle in it."

-Israel captured part of the Golan Heights during the 1967 war and annexed it, despite international condemnation.

 Israeli forces also took control of a Syrian army outpost and stationed troops on the summit of Mount Hermon on Golan.